turbot/tailpipe-docs/docs/reference/develop/plugin-release-checklist.md

 ## Table and Column Design

+<input type="checkbox"/> <b>Row enrichment</b>

+The table enriches the row with the following required [common fields](https://tailpipe.io/docs/manage/table#common-fields):
+- `tp_date` - The date the event was originally generated.
+- `tp_id` - A unique identifier for the row.
+In Turbot plugins, typically set to an [xid](https://github.com/rs/xid).
+- `tp_index` - The index used to partition the data, e.g., AWS account ID, GitHub organization, hostname.
+- `tp_ingest_timestamp` - The timestamp when the event was ingested into the system.
+- `tp_timestamp` -  The timestamp when the event was originally generated.

+Additional common fields, like `tp_ips` and `tp_source_location` should be added based on what is available in the log type.

 <input type="checkbox"/> <b>Default file layout</b>

 For each supported artifact source, the table defines a default `FileLayout` that uses the most common pattern.
 For instance, the `aws_cloudtrail_log` uses the standard AWS log format as the default `FileLayout` for the `aws_s3_bucket` source as part of its [GetSourceMetadata function](https://github.com/turbot/tailpipe-plugin-aws/blob/6b2620d49330aff84f8879e2740fabb39fc87b79/tables/cloudtrail_log/cloudtrail_log_table.go#L26-L28).